 The third concentration area essential to planning efforts is in the graduation rates of those who enroll in higher education.
 Arkansas universities ranks 15th out of the 16 southern region states in the graduation or progression of students toward a degree after six years (SREB, 2015).
-The Arkansas rate of 63.2% lags 13.3% behind the SREB average.
-The results are more promising at community colleges in the state, where three year graduation rates and total progression rates are both at the SREB average, despite first-year persistence rates near the bottom of the region.
+The Arkansas rate of 63.2% lags by 13.3% behind the SREB average.
+The results are more promising at community colleges in the state, where three year graduation rates and total progression rates are both at the SREB average, despite first-year persistence rates which are among the lowest in the region.

-Finally, affordability is an important consideration in the ability of students to enroll and complete higher education.
+Influencing all of the above is affordability, an important consideration in the ability of students to enroll and complete higher education.
 Though recent data show that the percentage of family income needed to pay for college in Arkansas is among the lowest in the region in 2012 at 21% (SREB, 2015) these data do not account for the effects of recent tuition increases.
 With a lack of additional state appropriations in recent years, tuition and fees have risen by an average of 25% for four-year institutions and 32% for two-year institutions from fall 2009 to fall 2014 (ADHE, 2015), negatively impacting affordability.